-- the company's representatives failed to lodge on time
+- the entity's representatives failed to lodge on time

 - you did not receive the annual statement notice, or

-- the company does not have enough funds to pay the fee.
+- you do not have enough funds to pay the fee.

-It is the responsibility of company officeholders to understand and meet their obligations under the law.
+It is your responsibility to understand and meet your obligations under the law.

 You must pay any annual review fees or lodgement fees that are due before you apply.
 We may charge you additional late fees if your annual review fee is not paid.

 Step 2 – Apply for a fee waiver and include all relevant details

 You can complete a fee waiver application online.

 Make sure you include all relevant information and supporting evidence as we need to consider all facts and circumstances of your individual case (e.g. a fire prevented you from accessing your records in time).
-You must prove that the late fees were beyond the control of all the companies' officeholders.
+You must prove that the late fees were beyond the control of all the entity's representatives.

 Step 3 – You'll receive a response once a decision has been made